OZI-Project/brand/README.md

 # Brand

 Brand image and acceptable use policies.
-This readme text is licensed and the OZI logo are licensed [CC BY-ND](https://creativecommons.org/licenses/by-nd/4.0/).
+This readme text and the OZI logo are licensed [CC BY-ND](https://creativecommons.org/licenses/by-nd/4.0/).
 Fonts are hosted here for use in OZI Project webpages and services.
 Font source files are used under license terms included in their respective folders.